kermitred100/SQL_Data_Engineering_Projects/1_EDA/README.md

 - **Calculated Metrics**: Derived optimal score combining log-transformed demand with median salary
 - **HAVING Clause**: Filtering aggregated results (skills with >= 100 postings)
 - **NULL Handling**: Proper filtering of incomplete records (`salary_year_avg IS NOT NULL`)

+Special thanks to Luke Barousse, an incredible teacher.
+This project is from his Data Engineering course, I tweaked the SQL query to use different statistical functions.